biologist79/ESPuino/README.md

 * rotary encoder (press short): switch on (only when off)

 ### Music-play
-* music starts playing after valid RFID-tag was applies
+* music starts playing after valid RFID-tag was applied
-* if playing a folder should be played that contains many mp3s, the playlist generation can take a few seconds
+* if a folder should be played that contains many mp3s, the playlist generation can take a few seconds
 * while playlist is generated Neopixel indicates BUSY-mode
 * after last track was played, Neopixel indicates IDLE-mode
-* in audiobook-mode, last play-position is remembered
+* in audiobook-mode, last play-position is remembered (position in current file and number of track, respectively)

 ### Audiobook-mode
-This mode is different, as the last playposition is saved.
+This mode is different from the other ones because the last playposition is saved.
 Playposition is saved when...
 * next track starts
 * first/previous track requested by button
 * pause was pressed